qiaogaojian/contribute_SoftWhisper/README.md

 ### Installation steps
 #### Windows

+First, install the VC runtime from Microsoft for example, at https://aka.ms/vs/17/release/vc_redist.x64.exe and ffmpeg from https://github.com/icedterminal/ffmpeg-installer/releases/download/7.0.0.20240429/FFmpeg_Essentials.msi.

-Just click on `SoftWhisper.bat`.
+Next, just click on `SoftWhisper.bat`.
 If any dependency is missing, you will be prompted to install it.
 If that fails, install the dependencies manually with the command:
 <br>
 `pip install -r requirements.txt`

-## Linux
+#### Linux

+Linux users should get ffmpeg from their distribution.
+For example, if you are running Ubuntu, type:
+`sudo apt-get install ffmpeg` on command line, or run your preferred package manager.

 For now, convenience scripts are not available.
 Install the dependencies with:
 <br>